dotnet/runtime/eng/testing/debug-dump-template.md

 Now you can use regular SOS commands like `!dumpstack`, `!pe`, etc.

-## ... and you want to debug with Visual Studio...
+## ... and you want to debug with Visual Studio

 Currently this is not possible because mscordbi.dll is not signed.

-## ... and you want to debug with dotnet-dump...
+## ... and you want to debug with dotnet-dump

 Install the [dotnet-dump global tool](https://docs.microsoft.com/en-us/dotnet/core/diagnostics/dotnet-dump).
 ```script